 Gender & Sex Research

-In 2021, supported by a CIHR Sex and Gender Science Chair in Gender-Transformative Sexual Health aimed at advancing more equitable gender and sexual health research and practice in Canada, CGSHE launched a process to develop a series of Research Equity Toolkits.
-These Toolkits will aim to create best practise guidelines for researchers—from trainees to senior scholars—on how to build more equitable, reflective and inclusive research on a range of topics from sex and gender in methods and measurement to decolonizing research.
+The CGSHE Research Equity Toolkits were launched with the support of a CIHR Sex and Gender Science Chair in Gender-Transformative Sexual Health aimed at advancing more equitable gender and sexual health research and practice in Canada.
+These toolkits aim to create best practice guidelines for researchers—from trainees to senior scholars—for building more equitable, reflective and inclusive research on a range of topics from sex and gender in methods and measurement to decolonizing research.

 - Best Practice Goals